cscart/docs/en/developer_guide/addons/compatibility/adapting_482_to_491.rst

 #.
 The interface for closing storefronts has changed:

-   * In ``ULTIMATE``, a store can now be closed on the list of stores or on the store editing page.
+   * In CS-Cart, a store can now be closed on the list of stores or on the store editing page.
 The top menu bar changes its color depending on the status of the currently selected store.
 In the "All stores" mode, a lock icon will appear; it will look different, depending on what number of storefronts is closed.

-   * In ``MULTIVENDOR``, the color of top menu will change depending on storefront status, and the lock icon will lead to **Settings → General** where the storefront can be reopened.
+   * In Multi-Vendor, the color of top menu will change depending on storefront status, and the lock icon will lead to **Settings → General** where the storefront can be reopened.

 #.
 The **Vendor plans: Commissions by category** add-on has been added.
 It allows to set order commissions for vendors depending on the categories to which the ordered products belong.